dofusdude/dodugo/docs/AllItemsApi.md

 func main() {
     language := "language_example" // string | a valid language code
     game := "dofus2" // string |
-    query := "hat" // string | case sensitive search query filterTypeName := "filterTypeName_example" // string | only results with the translated type name across all item_subtypes (optional) filterMinLevel := int32(56) // int32 | only results which level is equal or above this value (optional) filterMaxLevel := int32(56) // int32 | only results which level is equal or below this value (optional)
+    query := "atcham" // string | case sensitive search query filterTypeName := "Bottes" // string | only results with the translated type name across all item_subtypes (optional) filterMinLevel := int32(190) // int32 | only results which level is equal or above this value (optional) filterMaxLevel := int32(200) // int32 | only results which level is equal or below this value (optional)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)